Vladimir-Moskov/PythonInterview/README.md

 # PythonInterview

-Solving Python Interview puzzles
+### Solving Python Interview puzzles in to Companies directory

+### Solving Codding puzzles from https://app.codility.com/programmers/lessons/1-iterations/ in to Codility directory

+### Solving Codding puzzles from www.hackerrank.com in to HackerRank directory

+### Solving Codding puzzles from https://projecteuler.net/ in to projecteuler directory

+### Linux playground in to Linux directory

-#
+# Kubernetes playground
 kubectl version --client

 kubectl config current-context